pixelryan/Guess-Quest/README.md

 # Guess-Quest

+## Introduction
+Hello!
+This is a personal project developed over one day.
+I had to quickly come up with a simple  but fun game, design the UI/UX, and  implement the code in C#.
+I wanted to not just be a simple win and lose scenario, so I added a Streak system.
+This feature truly brought the game to life; during a playtest to fix a bug, I found myself playing "one last time" to try and beat a high score just for the challenge of it!

  ## Overview
 Welcome to the Higher or Lower card guessing game!
 Test your luck by guessing if the next card in a deck will be higher or lower than the current one.
 Each correct guess gets a point, and if you get on a streak your score goes up by even more.
 Go for a high score, then try to beat that record!